Should you opt-out from the jurisdiction of the Unified Patent Court?

 This applies to ‘classical’ European patents (EPs), European patents with unitary effect (Unitary Patents), and supplementary protection certificates (SPCs) derived from them.

 Discover why and how to opt rights out from the UPC

-While the jurisdiction of the UPC will be exclusive without any possible derogation for Unitary Patents, it will be possible to proactively opt-out of the court’s jurisdiction for all other European titles (EP applications, EP patents without unitary effect, and corresponding SPCs).
+While the jurisdiction of the UPC will be exclusive without any possible derogation for Unitary Patents, it is possible to proactively opt-out of the court’s jurisdiction for all other European titles (EP applications, EP patents without unitary effect, and corresponding SPCs).
 Such opt-out declarations can be filed during the three-month Sunrise period before the new system comes into effect and during the subsequent transitional period.

 Download our latest eBook to discover our step-by-step guide to creating and enacting the right opt-out strategy for your organization, including the advantages and disadvantages of the available options.

-This eBook was updated on 10 October to incorporate new information about UPC timescales and planned procedures for lodging opt-out applications at the UPC Registry.
+Update in progress to incorporate new information about UPC timescales and planned procedures for lodging opt-out applications at the UPC Registry.